maksimKorzh/teletype/README.md

 # teletype
-A linux tool to output text file char by char with a delay to STDOUT

 Hi all, welcome to Code Monkey's YouTube channel!

 I'm typing pretty slowly, so I've come with an idea